 ➞ Expensive enterprise plan.

 I know having technical SEO and performance right for your website is a bit difficult task, especially when you don’t have the right tools to monitor.

-What if I say there’s a marketing tool which lets you crawl and analyse your website to determine key insights to improve your sites’ performance?
+What if I say there’s a marketing tool that lets you crawl and analyze your website to determine critical insights to improve your site’s performance?

-If you have used the DeepCrawl, then you know how powerful the tool is, but if you haven’t, this guide would help you to know it.
+If you have used the DeepCrawl, then you know how powerful the tool is, but if you haven’t, this guide will help you know it.

 In this article, we will understand when and how to use DeepCrawl for your site in various situations.

 DeepCrawl is an enterprise cloud-based web crawling technology designed by experienced SEOs.
-It can run any size of crawls (including large size) which is not possible in software-based crawlers run on local computers.
+It can run any size of crawls (including larger ones), which is impossible in software-based crawlers run on local computers.

 With DeepCrawl, you can monitor and fix the problems that may come after the websites are launched or migrated.
 This is very important as you already fixed the issue that Google was about to penalize.

 Apart from identifying problems, DeepCrawl can also be used for: